apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Boeing Starliner delayed again as NASA assesses impact of helium leak**
+**About 1 in 9 children in the US have been diagnosed with ADHD**

-You can read more about it [here](https://www.washingtonpost.com/technology/2024/05/22/boeing-starliner-delay-launch-date/).
+You can read more about it [here](https://www.newscientist.com/article/2432684-about-1-in-9-children-in-the-us-have-been-diagnosed-with-adhd/).

 ## Requirements
 - Python 3.8